Home » All Recipes » Desserts » Christmas Popcorn Balls

 Expert Tips

-• Work fast: The syrup sets quickly, so shape the popcorn while it’s warm.
+• The syrup sets quickly, so shape the popcorn while it’s warm, but not too hot that it melts the candy coating and makes the colors bleed.

-• Don’t overpack: Gently press the popcorn together just enough to hold its shape.
+• Gently press the popcorn together just enough to hold its shape.
 Pressing too firmly will make the popcorn balls hard instead of soft and chewy.

-• Work in batches: If you’re doubling the recipe for a party or gifting, coat half the popcorn at a time to ensure even coverage and the perfect texture.
+• If you’re doubling the recipe for a party or gifting, coat half the popcorn at a time to ensure even coverage and the perfect texture.

 Four popcorn balls with red and green sprinkles and candy pieces are arranged on a rectangular plate.